rust-lang/book/src/ch02-00-guessing-game-tutorial.md

 `Result` in its standard library: a generic [`Result`][result]<!-- ignore -->
 as well as specific versions for submodules, such as `io::Result`.
-The `Result` types are [*enumerations*][enums]<!-- ignore -->, often referred to as *enums*, which can have a fixed set of possibilites known as *variants*.
+The `Result` types are [*enumerations*][enums]<!-- ignore -->, often referred to as *enums*, which can have a fixed set of possibilities known as *variants*.
 Enums are often used with `match`, a conditional that makes it convenient to execute different code based on which variant an enum value is when the conditional is evaluated.

 Chapter 6 will cover enums in more detail.
 The purpose of these `Result` types is to encode error-handling information.